External Hard Drive Not Mounting on macOS Sequoia? 10 Fixes

 3. Connect the External Drive to a Different Mac

-You can also try to connect the external hard drive to another Mac computer to determine if the issue is caused by Mac or the drive itself.
+You can also try to connect the external hard drive to another Mac computer to determine if the issue is caused by your Mac or the drive itself.

 4. Check and Repair Disk Errors